kayabaNerve/threshold-threshold-ecdsa/README.md

 ### What needs to be done before anyone uses this?

+- The proof used to prove a ciphertext contains a discrete logarithm of a point needs to be run in parallel (currently, it runs once achieving 2**40 security).
 - The protocol implemented needs to be formalized and have its security proven.
 - The protocol should be modified to achieve concurrent security.
 - The security parameters used (along with other constants) need review.
 - The code demonstrates signing.
 Some parts of the DKG are shimmed.
 Said shims would need removal.
-- This demonstration would need to be transformed into a proper library.
+- This demonstration would need to be transformed into a proper library (with much cleaner code.
+Notably, `Element` should implement the standard math traits for operator-based usage).
 - Secret-involving math operations need to be masked to prevent side-channel attacks.
 - Secret variables need to be zeroized post-use.